TheLogicMaster/clearwing-vm/README.md

 placed into a map by address of the literal when using the literal `_j` suffix.

 ### Types
-Reference types are stored as shared pointers and primitive values are stored as their corresponding type.
+Reference types are stored as pointers and primitive values are stored as their corresponding type.
 When in a method local or on the method stack, types are stored as their arithmetic variants, meaning smaller types get promoted to int and the remaining ones are stored the same way.
-Wide types (Long and double) normally would occupy two stack/local slots, but here, all types are stored in a `std::variant` which can accommodate any arithmetic or reference type.
-Where possible, the transpiler will replace the variant wrapper with the specific type for that local or stack value.
+Wide types (Long and double) normally would occupy two stack/local slots, but here, all types are stored in a union which can accommodate any arithmetic or reference type.
 For common reference types like objects, arrays, strings, classes, and each of the primitive values, typedefs are provided in the form of `jobject`, `jint`, `jarray`, and so on.
 Arrays are a bit special in that they don't have variants for different component types.
 Instead, they contain a `void *` to their data along with the name of the type they contain.
 It's up to the accessor to know the type that a given array contains, though there are type checks for primitive/reference values to avoid memory bugs.
-Since they are all types as `jarray`, they don't count as unique types for function signatures, so the C++ function names for methods have array types appended to them.
 Strings are normal objects, but get constructed from C-strings or C++ UTF-8 literals using the custom `_j` suffix.
 The value is stored as UTF-16 and can be retrieved as a C-string using the `getNativeString` function.
 Classes are also normal objects, but get constructed by the VM when registering object classes or creating classes for array types.
-To avoid retain cycles with references, the `Weak` annotation is provided in the `annotations` module or in the `weakFields` config option to store the specified reference as a `weak_ptr` rather than a shared one.
-This should only be used where Objects are always stored elsewhere, since it can cause premature object destruction if not used carefully.

-### Object Construction and Destruction
-The C++ constructor for Object takes only the class name as a parameter, with the rest of the constructors being no-argument, aside from Array.
-As such, a Java constructor needs to be separately called after object construction.
-For finalization, it's a bit more complex.
-Since the destructor is only called once the shared pointer reference count reaches zero, you can't just retrieve a new shared pointer, but the finalizer needs access to an instance shared pointer.
-As a workaround, a dummy shared pointer is constructed which doesn't try to extend the lifetime of the object.
+### Garbage Collection
+Garbage collection is done by the garbage collector at object allocation time based on the amount of memory and number of objects allocated since the last collection.
+It is a simple algorithm, but should be sufficient, and macros are available to override the defaults if needed.
+All objects that aren't static class members, on a Java thread's stack, marked as eternal, and are not referenced by another reachable object will be collected when the GC is run.
+Before running, the thread running the GC waits for all other threads to be at a safe-point.
+This normally happens during function calls, where threads check for thread suspension and wait for the GC to run.
+Currently, a thread that is busy waiting or otherwise blocking without performing any function calls could lead to a system freeze when the GC tries to run.
+This issue could be prevented in the future by inserting safe-point calls as needed in loops without function calls.
+A thread in native code like `Thread.sleep` can be treated as if it is at a safe-point so long as it does not interact with VM objects or return to VM code until the GC is done.
+To avoid premature collection of objects, it is essential to ensure that all objects are stored on the stack before calling any functions, since it is the responsibility of the caller to protect arguments.
+That is the safest way for hand-writen native code, but objects can also be marked as eternal at allocation time to prevent collection until marked accordingly.

 ### Exceptions
-Rather than using setjmp like the C version, C++ exception catching was utilized to handle exception control flow.
-The `jobject` type is thrown and caught, checking if the type matches the type for that block, then rethrown if it doesn't match.
-This presents an issue with branch instructions, since you can't _goto_ into a try-catch block.
-To work around this, an array of jump-bypass flags are present in the method where needed to allow setting a flag and jumping before the try-block to allow entering, then immediately jumping to the actual label.
-The type thrown has to be a `jobject` exactly to be caught, so utility methods are provided in `Utils.hpp` to easily construct and throw exceptions. `jobject` doesn't extend `exception`, so the C++ compiler will complain a bit.
+Exception handling is done using longjmp/setjmp, which has implications as far as memory safety is concerned.
+C++ exceptions are not compatible with this approach, along with normal RAII behavior, so uncaught native exceptions will crash the program and a jump from a Java exception will bypass native stack cleanup, so objects can leak and otherwise cause issues.
+Variables used between potential jumps also have to be volatile to prevent the compiler from optimizing a stack access into a register and the like, causing undefined behavior.
+Helper templated functions are present to help a bit mitigate these potential issues.

 ### Reflection
-Reflection is accomplished by generating additional helper functions for classes with reflection metadata enabled.
-These functions handle accessing fields and calling methods, casting objects as needed and wrapping primitives into their boxed types.
-For classes with annotations, a function is generated which instantiates the annotation hierarchies when called from the static initializer.
-Because of annotation nesting, values need to be recursively instantiated, but this is handled at compile time, expanding into a linear implementation in the generator function.
-Because annotations are interfaces, an implementation class is generated for each annotation that stores its values and implements the required getter methods.

-With the C version, libFFI was used for method reflection, but that approach didn't seem feasible with C++, so helper functions are generated.
-For field accesses, it was originally done using class member offset hacks, but using `offsetof` or null dereferencing isn't a portable solution.
-When field types were converted to be stored as shared pointers to the derived type rather than Object, the field pointer approach became infeasible and helper functions were utilized to perform the object casting and primitive boxing.
+Reflection metadata is generated automatically for all classes. libFFI is used for method reflection, and fields use `offsetof` to get member offsets.
+The legacy object-oriented C++ version required the generation of helper/proxy functions to access fields and call methods so generation was disabled by default, but that behavior is not needed anymore.
+The only attention needed for classes used with reflection is that they must be explicitly listed in the config if they are not directly referenced by other used classes or they will be optimized out at compile time.

 ### Java 8 Features
 Lambda and method reference functionality is accomplished by generating proxy classes which implement the target interface, store captured values, and handle primitive boxing conversions.
-It only supports the lambda factory InvokeDynamic target, so compiling with a version later than Java 8 may introduce unsupported calls for string building and such.
-Default methods are implemented by generating the default implementation in the interface class itself, making use of C++ multi-inheritance.
+It only supports the lambda factory InvokeDynamic and string builder targets, so compiling with a version later than Java 8 may introduce unsupported calls for string building and such.
+Default methods are implemented by populating inheriting class vtables with default values before populating overwriting implementations.